CollinsonGroup/teamcity/readme.md

 - Includes the MS SQL JDBC4 driver
 - Includes git and svn

-The container splits out the folders in the TeamCity data folder so that they can be seperately mounted giving you some flexability to the location of these files.
+The container splits out the folders in the TeamCity data folder so that they can be separately mounted giving you some flexibility to the location of these files.

 Under the hood it is running Alpine Linux with JDK 1.8.

 ## Running

-To run the container to start up a sinple instance of TeamCity with an internal data store, you'll only need to specify the port.
+To run the container to start up a simple instance of TeamCity with an internal data store, you'll only need to specify the port.
 The container exposes a single port *8111* for accessing TeamCity.
 Start up the container as:

 ```bash
 > docker run -d --name teamcity -p 8111:8111 collinsongroup/teamcity